Grant of Administration Lawyers in Edmonton, Alberta

 It can take weeks or even months for a final decision to be made about a grant of administration.

-You will be contacted by the clerk of the court about the court fees owing (up to a maximum of $525) and then the grant of administration will be issued.
+You will be contacted by the clerk of the court about the court fees owing and then the grant of administration will be issued.

 You are then free to carry out your duties as administrator.

 Get help with a grant of administration in Edmonton

 The legal work involved with administering an estate when there is no will or available personal representative is made much easier with the support of an experienced lawyer.

 At Vest Estate Lawyers in Edmonton, our lawyers can help you apply for a grant of administration.

 We also have a dedicated intake form to help you get the ball rolling.
 Our intake team will review your specific case and advise you on the next steps to take as well as what to expect moving forward.

 Our Edmonton office is open 8:30 a.m.—4:30 p.m., Mon—Fri.

 Sarah Levine is a lawyer in the firm’s Edmonton office.
 She carries on a varied practice, focusing on all forms of estate planning and estate administration.